samufi/larecs/README.md

-# Larecs - lofty archetype-based ECS
+# Larecs -- lofty archetype-based ECS

-This is a Mojo port of of the archetype-based ECS [Arche](https://github.com/mlange-42/arche).
+This is a Mojo port of the archetype-based ECS [Arche](https://github.com/mlange-42/arche).